ANSI X12 is an American EDI standard developed in 1979 and stands for American National Standards Institute X12.

 - Order and Financial Series

 - Transportation Rail Series (TRS)

 Some of the most common transactions are purchase orders, invoices and advanced shipping notices (ASN).

 What are the Benefits of Using EDI Standards?

 EDI standards are essential for businesses looking to streamline their operations because they turn EDI messages into uniform computer readable messages, ready for processing.
 EDI standards describe what each piece of information is and in what format it comes in.

 How to Stay Current with EDI ANSI X12

 One of the biggest misconceptions many customers have is that they must always have current updates to the EDI ANSI X12 standard in order to be compliant with their trading partners.
 The EDI ANSI X12 standard documents are covered by "versions" that are usually in numeric form like 4030 or 5010.
 Before asking your software vendor to sell you an update to the latest EDI ANSI X12 version, you should check with all you trading partner to ensure that they require this latest EDI ANSI X12 version.
 You may be surprised to find out that even some of the larger retailers and trading partners are still using versions of EDI ANSI X12 that go as far back as version 4030!
 That said, we have hundreds of pre-specified trading partner mapping kits at the ready to help you get up and running quickly whether you choose from our local or cloud solutions.

 The TrueCommerce EDI Solution

 TrueCommerce provides a range of EDI solutions to meet the requirements of small, emerging, mid-market and enterprise businesses.
-No matter which EDI standards you or your trading partners utilise, or what EDI messages you need to transact, our scalable EDI solutions and fully managed service make EDI easy for you.
+No matter which EDI standards you or your trading partners utilize, or what EDI messages you need to transact, our scalable EDI solutions and fully managed service make EDI easy for you.